nottrobin/docs/src/en/reference-hook-tools.md

 Many of the tools produce text based output, and those that do accept a `--format` flag which can be set to json or yaml as desired.

-!!!
-Note:
+[note]
 You can view a detailed listing of what each command listed below does on your client with `juju help-tool {command}`.
 Or for more detailed help on individual commands run the command with the -h flag.
+[/note]

 ## action-fail